 Based on the five year Health Sector Development Plan (November 2015), the planned needs for the health sector continues to increase.
 The government is committed to ensure that the needs of the health sector are met despite continued reduction in donor funding.
 This will require establishment of sustainable financing mechanisms.
 (See Annex 26)

-The government of Laos has approved so far 200,000 US$ for WTP (2016-2017) for renovation of 7 ART and 50 VCT site.
+The government of Laos has approved so far 200,000 US$ for WTP (2016-2017) for renovation of 7 ART and 50 HTC sites.
 The money is already available and some hospitals have started the work.